Kristine & I met in Coronado at an event I was speaking at. I liked her right away.

 Because the truth is no one is ever ‘prepared’ for pregnancy, child birth or motherhood & the truckloads of unexpectedness that it tows.
 It’s something you have to embrace & balance.
 Because when you finally realize it’s the universe’s way of conditioning you for this whole thing, you can’t go back.
 So no matter when it happens, if it’s meant to be, it will be.
 We’re not all aspiring to be soccer moms in mini vans- & that’s OK!
 One thing Lauryn said to me that has always stuck with me, is that I don’t lead with being a Mom- I take that as such a compliment.
 Because before I was/am a Mom, I’m ME.
 I’ve always been ME. & it’s SO EASY to forget when you are giving all of yourself to someone else.
 You’re still YOU, & you need to feel like you!

 Like I said, I never planned on having children, so it took a HUGE adjustment & level of acceptance for me to really embrace it.
 We know everyone’s adventure is different.
 Clearly, my journey into motherhood was not all lollipops & rainbows.
-But at the end of the day, it’s truly a miracle & such a heart-filling experience, I wouldn’t change it for the world.
+I’ve heard there are lots of horror stories as well, but don’t let it get into you.
+At the end of the day, it’s truly a miracle & such a heart-filling experience, I wouldn’t change it for the world.
 Of course there are so many joyous moments- & there are so many more challenging ones.
-But I hope this series of ’10 tips through motherhood & how to be a real mom’ help provide a little perspective & shed a little light onto some of the things I knew nothing about ( & wish I had! ).
+But I hope this series of ’10 tips through motherhood & how to be a real mom’ help provide a little perspective & shed a little light onto some of the things I knew nothing about in my weeks of pregnancy ( & wish I had! ).
 I hope this also acts as a little reminder that you’re not alone- millions of moms ( & their s/o, friends, & family ) feel just like you!

 So, with that- grab a cocktail ( or a mocktail ) & cozy up for this one, it’s a doozy!
 CHEERS!!
 I hope you enjoy it & find a few takeaways.